SamMed05/c-cpp-notes/docs/cpp/Loops/for-loop.md

 :::info Note

 The letter `i` (and the subsequent `j`, `k` and so on if needed) is conventionally used as the identifier (name) of the loop counter.
-It typically stands for "index" or "iterator" (or maybe integer, since it's the obvious choice for a loop counter), but you can use any letter you want.
+It typically stands for "index" or "iterator" (or maybe "integer", since it's the obvious choice for a loop counter), but you can use any letter you want.

 :::